-In her environmental practice, Lisa assists clients with numerous issues including energy project development permitting, energy and environmental litigation, air quality legislative and regulatory activities, air quality enforcement, hazardous substances and hazardous waste management, and contaminated property remediation and cleanup.
+In her environmental practice, Lisa assists clients with numerous issues including energy project development permitting, energy and environmental litigation, air quality legislative and regulatory activities, air quality enforcement, chemical safety, hazardous substances and hazardous waste management, and contaminated property remediation and cleanup.
 She has broad experience obtaining the regulatory approvals for large transmission and other major energy infrastructure projects, and works closely with her colleagues in the Energy Infrastructure practice group to provide clients with comprehensive development and siting counsel, particularly in the renewables space.
 Lisa’s background in energy law gives her a unique ability to advise clients in matters that intersect environmental and energy law issues.

 Prior to joining Pierce Atwood Lisa was a senior managing associate in the New York office of Dentons US LLP.
 There, she represented energy generation, distribution, transmission, and retail companies in a range of regulatory, litigation, and legislative matters, and represented clients in complex commercial litigation in state and federal court.
 Lisa has also worked for state environmental agencies in California and Kansas, and interned with the Office of the Maine Attorney General in the Natural Resources and Government divisions.